 If you don’t feel good about your marketing, no one else will.

 As a professional marketer, it always gets under my skin to hear the word “marketing” used in a derogatory way to mean “fake,” “misleading,” or “insincere.”
 People use phrases like “marketing speak” or “marketing lingo” to describe language that obscures a product’s faults by spinning bugs into features.
-“Marketing language” is unspecific, full of empty statements, and inherently vague.
-At it’s worst, this copy is riddled with jargon terms, exaggerated language, and superficial hype.
+In this paradigm, “marketing language” is unspecific, full of empty statements, and inherently vague.
+At its worst, this copy is riddled with jargon terms, exaggerated language, and superficial hype.

 No wonder no one likes it.